archfz/workflo/README.md

 ## Upcomming features

+- Checking for missing hours in clone log and in that case aborting the week submission.
 - Detection for login screens and await until the user logs in before attempting to execute the required action set.
 - Maybe support for different messaging apps: +Skype.